 But what kind of tale of the field is it?
 Is it qualitative or quantitative, or is it about theory or practice, or is it a real ethnography or not?
-And who are the authors-Me, the organization, the constraints of the world around it?
+And who are the authors and the actors-me, the organization, the clients?
 Yes and no and maybe, all at the same time.
 And really in the end, it turns out that for the work I do, those arguments just get in the way.
-The problem with projects like the courts and the hospital isn't how to integrate them into the historically distinct lexicons of multiple academic and practical fields.
+The main problem with projects like the courts and the hospital is not how to integrate them into the historically distinct lexicons of multiple academic and practical fields.
 The problem is how to translate organizational enthusiasm for what such projects can produce into actual and enduring organizational change.

 It may be that insiders have to do that, not outside consultants.
-And it may be that insiders in the social service world require high-level change in the highly regulated funding they receive and a social service equivalent to the rapid feedback of a "bottom-line," grounded in real organizational processes and goals, rather than in inappropriate private-sector models of profitability.
-That way they might be able to adapt and keep adapting as the world changes around them, improve both efficiency and efficacy, not to mention humanity, and solve problems that have been known to staff and clients for years.
+And it may be that insiders in the social service world require high-level change in the highly regulated funding they receive and a social service equivalent to the rapid feedback of a bottom-line, grounded in real organizational processes and goals, rather than in inappropriate private-sector models of profitability.
+That way they might be able to adapt and keep adapting as the world changes around them, improve both efficiency and efficacy, not to mention humanity, and solve problems that are well known to staff and clients before the blurred genre tale is told.

-Enough of the concluding optimism.
+Enough of the concluding optimism for the future.
 President Obama made me do it.